i0brendan0/pokeemerald-expanded-1-10-0/README.md

         - Use move descriptions as a base.
     - Add new incense items to the world.
     - New incense items need graphics.
-    - Give player other fossils and set up the conversion process.
     - Unobtainable Legendary Pokemon need locations.
         - Reminder to make them respawn if not caught.
         - They or their location will only show up after the HoF.